jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 A triad chord is a three-note chord, built by stacking thirds.

-The three notes in a triad chord are called the "root", the "third", and the "fifth" factors of the chord.
+The three notes in a triad chord are called the "root", the "third", and the "fifth" factors of the chord, which are generic intervals of (some quality of) a third and a fifth.

-The third factor is a major- or minor-third interval above the root.
-The fifth factor is a perfect fifth (usually) or else a diminished or augmented fifth above the root.
-The fifth factor is also a major- or minor-third interval above the third (which makes sense since the chord is built by stacking thirds).
+The specific interval between the third and the fifth determines what type of triad chord it is.

+If the third is a major third, it is a major chord.
+If a minor third,
+a minor chord.

+Stacking a major third on a minor third gives a perfect fifth.
+Stacking a minor third on a major third gives a perfect fifth.
+Stacking two minor thirds gives a tritone.
+Stacking two major thirds gives augmented fifth.

 There are four types of triad chord.
 The chord type is determined by the intervals between its factors and the root.